introcompsys/spring2022/resources/cheatsheet.md

 ls
 ```

-Shows the differences between the index file and the current file.
-Git status displays the current state of the working directory.
+ Git status displays the current state of the repository relative to the working directory.
+Shows the differences between the index file and the current directory.
 ```
 git status
 ```